cuadravan/cuadravan/README.md

 ---

 ## About Me
 I’m a Computer Engineering student with a strong foundation in both software and hardware, bringing a systems-level perspective to software development.

-I focus on building reliable applications with .NET MAUI, ASP.NET Core, and modern programming practices, while expanding into front-end web development.
+I build reliable applications using .NET MAUI and ASP.NET Core, with experience deploying secure, cloud-based solutions on Microsoft Azure.
+My work includes designing Web APIs with Azure SQL Database backends and publishing them to Azure App Service, enabling mobile and cross-platform integration.

+I’m also expanding into front-end web development while strengthening my skills in modern programming practices, cloud services, and database systems.

 ---